Seaford Rise Primary School

 We will respond to behaviour visibly and fairly.
 Responses will help grow confidence and trust.

-- Investigate concerns about behavioral incidents.
+- Investigate concerns about behavioural incidents.
 Understand the nature of the incident and the experience of the incident by those involved.
 Use the "Thinking About My Behaviour" form to notify parents.

 - Apply accepted and evidence-based behaviour responses and tailor to each students' circumstances.
 Take special measures for children with disability or additional needs, children in care and ATSI children.